 - Remove the dough from the fridge and cut about 3/4 dough.
 Leave the rest for the top.

-- Spread 3/4 dough on the bottom of the baking pan nicely.
+- Spread 3/4 dough on the bottom of the baking pan nicely with your hands.
 Add apples.

-- In the end shred the remaining dough and spread on the top of the apples.
+- In the end crumble or shred on the grater on the biggest holes the remaining dough and spread on the top of the apples.

 - Bake for about 50 minutes - 1 hour.